What Is Nursing Informatics? Overview and FAQ

 If leaders don’t appreciate, value, or embrace the use of technologies, NI efforts are doomed to fail.
 Beyond patient care, technology systems also impact your leaders through human resources, finance, scheduling, and productivity management.
 Studies show that when leaders maximize technologies, using them to carefully plan shifts and manage their team, the quality of care improves.

-What Is the Outlook for NI?
+What Is the Outlook for Nursing Informatics?

 The future of NI is booming.
 Artificial intelligence (AI) and machine learning are bringing tremendous growth and change to healthcare delivery.
 Informatics will be essential for adapting these technologies to clinical applications.